Massachusetts Island Hopper: Nantucket and Martha's Vineyard

 5 Day Inn Tour

-We are so pleased to present you with our newest bike path tour.
 By combining the lovely paved paths of Martha’s Vineyard with those of the smaller island of Nantucket, we’ve put together a tour that shows off the best these isolated islands off the coast of Massachusetts have to offer.
-Enjoy the ocean breezes, moors, beaches, and forests of these two islands.
-They are as different as they are unique, but they each offer some wonderful car-free cycling.
+Enjoy the ocean breezes, moors, beaches, and forests of these two islands, all while cycling on paved bike paths.
+The islands are as different as they are unique, but they each offer some wonderful car-free cycling.

 The tour still has space.
 Make your travel arrangements.